ajaydinakar/OrderService/README.md

 ### cassandra setup

-Install cassandran data base and start follow the below stop to integrate
+Install cassandra database and start follow the below steps to integrate